SystemsBioinformatics/dynamic-community-fba/docs/4_community_matrix/home.rst

 ---------------

 Here we will introduce the concept of the community model, which plays a vital role in upcoming modeling techniques.
-In simple terms, the community model represents the combined stoichiometry matrices of N Genome-Scale Metabolic Models (GSMMs) for performing Flux Balance Analysis (FBA).
-Furthermore, you can easily exported the community model to an SBML model and analyses it with your preferred tool.
+Strictly put, the community model represents the combined stoichiometry matrices of N Genome-Scale Metabolic Models (GSMMs) and thus can again be used to perform FBA.

 To streamline the handling of multiple models, we have developed the ``CommunityModel`` class.
-The class offers a structured representation of combined metabolic networks, integrating stoichiometric information from individual GSMMs.
-This facilitates in-depth analysis of complex microbial communities, their dynamics, and metabolic potentials.
+The class offers a structured representation of combined metabolic networks, integrating stoichiometric information from individual GSMMs/SBML models.
+By merging the information of each model, we can examine intricate microbial communities, their dynamics, and metabolic potentials.

-The documentation delves into the underlying principles and rules governing the community model's construction, ensuring effective utilization and preventing erroneous model creation.
-Additionally, we provide practical usage examples to further illustrate the versatility of the ``CommunityModel`` class.
+Building upon the foundational ``cbmpy.CBModel`` class, the ``CommunityModel`` inherits all its capabilities, ensuring compatibility and ease of use.
+All functionalities available in the ``cbmpy.CBModel`` class are retained in the ``CommunityModel``.
+Additionally, the latter can seamlessly be exported to an SBML file, supporting its analysis through various tools.

+In this chapter, we elaborate on the principles and guidelines essential for constructing an accurate community model.
+By doing so, we aim to maximize its utility and prevent inadvertent errors.
+To elucidate the ``CommunityModel`` class's adaptability further, we also offer hands-on examples.

 4.2.
 Creating and modifying the community model
 -----------------------------------------------

-To initialize a ``CommunityModel`` you have to give a list of N GSMMs as well as there biomass reaction ids:
+To set up a ``CommunityModel``, you must provide a list of N GSMMs along with their corresponding biomass reaction IDs:

 .. code-block:: python